Who am I?

 Hi, I am Sam Glynn, founder of Code in Motion.

-I help regulated financial services firms, and those who sell to these firms, to:
+I help those who sell to regulated financial services firms to:

-- Understand the most likely cybersecurity threats they face
+- Understand the most likely cybersecurity threats faced by their firm

-- Implement pragmatic steps to defend themselves, and
+- Implement pragmatic steps to deal with these real and perceived risks, and

-- Prove to their regulators, board members, clients and prospects that they are not a risk.
+- Prove to their clients, prospects, and other interested stakeholders that they are not a risk.

 My typical client

-Their clients and prospects may be increasingly concerned about the risk that they pose to the client’s / prospect’s security, and they may be getting asked for an increasing level of evidence to prove that they have appropriate security measures in place.
+My client’s prospects are increasingly concerned about the risk that they pose to their business, and my client is being asked for an increasing level of evidence to prove that they have appropriate security measures in place.

-They usually do not have the resources or budget to commit significant time or money to a major cybersecurity project or into expensive technology.
-They usually have little or no in-house IT expertise.
-In many cases, IT is usually outsourced to an external IT Managed Service Provider (MSP) or it is being managed in-house on an ad-hoc basis.
+My client usually does not have the resources or budget to commit significant time or money to a major cybersecurity project.
+While they may have in-house IT expertise, this expertise needs to be focused on client work.
+As a result, IT is usually being managed in-house on an ad-hoc basis.

-Bringing all this together, the senior management team is:
+Bringing all this together, the founder or CEO is:

 - Hopeful that a regulator, board member, client or prospect doesn’t ask too many searching questions about their cybersecurity defences.